FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 I (198603) ota_over_mqtt_demo:  Received: 160   Queued: 160   Processed: 160   Dropped: 0
 ```

 Once all the firmware image chunks are downloaded and the signature is validated, the device reboots with the new image.
-See the OTA section in the [Featured IoT Reference Integration page for the ESP32-C3](https://www.freertos.org/ESP32C3) on FreeRTOS.org for more details.
+See the OTA section in the [Featured FreeRTOS IoT Integration page for the ESP32-C3](https://www.freertos.org/ESP32C3) on FreeRTOS.org for more details.
 You can see the new version number of the demo binary.
 Look for the string "Application version"

 ```